 1. General

-The solid waste disposal areas (SWDAs) shall be designed, constructed, operated maintained, closed and monitored in accordance with acceptable waste disposal practices providing environmental protection equivalent to those described in Chapter 62-701, F.A.C. and these Conditions of Certification.
+The solid waste disposal areas (SWDAs) shall be designed, constructed, operated, maintained, closed, and monitored in accordance with acceptable waste disposal practices providing environmental protection equivalent to those described in Chapter 62-701, F.A.C. and these Conditions of Certification.
 The prohibitions of Chapter 62-701, F.A.C. shall not be violated.

 a.
 All engineering plans, reports, and related information shall be approved by the engineer of record with professional certification and shall be approved by the Department’s Solid Waste Section prior to construction.
 A construction certification report signed and sealed by a professional engineer, and record drawings showing all modifications to construction plans, shall be submitted for approval to the Solid Waste Section prior to operation of each solid waste disposal area.